hperzu/Android-calculator-tests/README.md

 # Android calculator tests
-A project showing the possibilities of combining pytest with appium
+A project showing the possibilities of combining pytest with appium.

 ## Run tests
 To run the tests run the file `test_calculator.py` from [test_scenarious/calculator](https://github.com/hperzu/Android-calculator-tests/tree/main/test_scenarios/calculator)